Learn how Secondary DNS Override allows proxying for Secondary DNS records transferred to Cloudflare.

 - Fill in the appropriate fields.
 Customers can only add a record with Type CNAME and at the apex.
 Once the override record is added, it appears at the top of the DNS table.

 Once a Secondary Override CNAME at the apex record is added, existing A or AAAA records at the root are deactivated and customers can view those deactivated records by checking the View Inactive Records box.
-To re-active the A or AAAA records at the root, remove the CNAME record.
+To re-activate the A or AAAA records at the root, remove the CNAME record.